Rewind X Lightpaper

 The Cost of Irreversibility

-Every year, billions in cryptocurrency value is lost permanently.
 The causes are predictable and recurring: typographical errors in wallet addresses, copy-paste mistakes, decimal point errors, address poisoning attacks where malicious actors create lookalike addresses, and phishing schemes that redirect funds to attacker-controlled wallets.

 Traditional financial systems have evolved comprehensive safeguards: chargebacks, fraud protection, dispute resolution, and regulatory oversight.
 When a bank customer sends money to the wrong account, there are established processes for recovery.
 When a credit card is compromised, transactions can be reversed.